pattern-lab/patternlab-node/packages/docs/src/docs/advanced-clean-public.md

 ---

-title: Stopping public/ from Being "Cleaned" | Pattern Lab
+title: Stopping public/ from Being "Cleaned"
-heading: Stopping `public/` from Being "Cleaned"
+tags:
+  - docs
 ---

-{% capture m %}

 By default Pattern Lab deletes most of the files and directories found in `public/` when generating your site or starting the watch.
 Developers are supposed to use `source/` to store their files.
 This includes static assets like images, JavaScript and CSS.
 When generating your site Pattern Lab moves all of the static assets found in `source/` to `public/` (_after cleaning it_) so there shouldn't be a reason not to use `source/`.